LADbible Group: History

 Solomou developed the idea for a social media publishing business while at the University of Leeds, where he studied business management from 2009 to 2012.
 The Lad Bible Limited was founded on 3 April 2012 and developed into the LADbible project when director Arian Kalantari joined.

-LADbible Group parent company was originally called The Lad Bible Limited, and changed its name to The Global Social Media Group Limited on 18 November 2013.
-On 19 June 2014, the parent company changed its name to 65TWENTY LTD then to Ladbible Group Limited on 16 November 2015.
+LADbible Group's parent company was originally called The Lad Bible Limited, and changed its name to The Global Social Media Group Limited on 18 November 2013.
+On 19 June 2014, the parent company changed its name to 65TWENTY LTD, then to Ladbible Group Limited on 16 November 2015.

 The LADbible project started in January 2012 when the channel published their first Facebook post which achieved over 75,000 interactions.
 In 2014, LADbible's Facebook page had almost 2 million likes and was attracting over 5 million unique users every month.
-By November 2015 this number had increased more than 400% to 10.6 million followers on Facebook.
-This has continued to grow to more than 24.3 million followers in May 2017.
+By November 2015, this number had increased more than 400% to 10.6 million followers on Facebook.
+This continued to grow to more than 24.3 million followers in May 2017.
 In 2016, LADbible Group, launched an in-house creative agency, Joyride, to offer advertising on their online platforms.
 In July 2017, Tubular Labs ranked LADbible as the No. 1 'Media & Entertainment Creator' in the world.
 In the same month, LADbible also achieved No. 3 globally in the Top Media & Entertainment Properties, ahead of Time Warner, Comcast and Sony.